Shein IPO: Everything you need to know about Shein

 What do we know about the Shein IPO?

 Shein is an ‘international B2C fast fashion e-commerce platform’.
-It primarily sells women’s clothing, accessories, and shoes, but does also cater to children and men.
+It primarily sells clothing, accessories and shoes, but also features home goods, beauty, health and pet supplies.
 The company was founded in 2008 by Chris Xu.

 Shein is now one of the most visited e-commerce fashion sites by net sales and even overtook Amazon as the most downloaded shipping site in the US in 2021.

-The company is still based in China, but mainly targets customers in the US, Europe, and Australia.
-Shein’s largest target consumer group is GenZ, who have become known for consuming large quantities of trend-led clothing at cheap price points (the average price of a garment is $3 to $5)
+The company is still based in China but mainly targets customers in the US, Europe and Australia.
+Shein’s largest target consumer group is GenZ, which has become known for consuming large quantities of trend-led clothing at extremely cheap price points.

 Shein is the definition of fast fashion, with over 10,000 new products being put on the website per day – yes, per day.